 Shopify Plus – best for major ecommerce businesses

-Shopify Plus costs at least $2,000 month, and that obviously means that it is not the ideal Shopify plan for most businesses or entrepreneurs.
-But if you already have an existing and successful ecommerce store that you are just looking migrate to Shopify’s platform or you know that your online store will become a massive hit, it might be a good idea to contact Shopify and see if Shopify Plus might be the perfect choice for you.
+Shopify Plus costs at least $2,000 a month, and that obviously means that it is not the ideal Shopify plan for most businesses or entrepreneurs.
+But if you already have an existing and successful ecommerce store that you are just looking to migrate to Shopify’s platform or you know that your online store will become a massive hit, it might be a good idea to contact Shopify and see if Shopify Plus might be the perfect choice for you.
 Current Shopify Plus clients include, for example, Heinz, Gymshark and Hawkers.

 Shopify Lite – best if you are looking to generate ecommerce sales through an existing website

 Shopify Lite is not a full-fledged ecommerce solution, but rather an app or a plugin with which you can sell products on an existing website.
 Due to its limitations/features, Shopify Lite is the best choice when you already have a popular website and an audience that is eager to buy products.
 So, in practice Shopify Lite could, for example, be a good fit for a fashion or a hobby blog.
 Shopify Lite costs only $9/month, which means that using it is an inexpensive way to explore the possibilities of ecommerce.

 Looking for more cheap ways to do ecommerce?
 See our list of the best cheap ecommerce platforms.

 Shopify offers new customers a 14-day free trial.
 Starting the free trial does not require a credit card and even during the free trial you can get a good idea about which type of features you need from an ecommerce platform.

 Shopify also offers a nice discount.
 The discount is available for longer than monthly subscriptions, and is in practice 10% for one year subscriptions and 20% for two year subscriptions.
 Go to Shopify and pick your plan.